ubiqua/engblog/refactoring_legacy_code.md

 # Refactoring Legacy Code

-## Our Problem
-A lot of code achieved "legacy" status, ie:
+Even though there's some debate on the programming community about [what is considered legacy code](http://programmers.stackexchange.com/questions/94007/when-is-code-legacy), at Ubiqua we define it as:

-- code that gets the job done, but
+Code that gets the job done, but
-- no one fully understands how it works
+- no one on the team fully understands how it works
 - adding new features or trying to refactor it is error prone

-## How did it happen? / Why didn't you fix it earlier?
-This is a problem that creeps up on software projects.
-When you're getting started, you can get away with almost anything, including poorly designed code.
-At this stage, developers tend to focus on adding features (which provide immediate business value) and forget about code quality tasks (testing, refactoring, documenting, etc).
-Once you realize it's a problem, you're already knee deep into it.

-## Proposed Solution
-- Add E2E tests for our main features
-These tests treat the app as a huge black box, like a user would.
-They will allow us to re-design and refactor big chunks of our app without the fear of making the app unusable.

-- Add Unit Tests for modules we want to keep
-If a module has a good interface, but a bad internal implementation, we can add unit tests for it and then refactor with confidence.
+In other words, if you're trying to fix a bug or add a new feature, but you're afraid you'll break something, then you're dealing with legacy code.

+As our project grew in complexity, we noticed more and more code was achieving "legacy" status, so we decided we had to take some action before it got any worse.
+We knew we couldn't stop adding features or fixing bugs, and we didn't have enough resources to rewrite everything from scratch.
+We had to come up with a plan that was reasonable within our constraints, something we wouldn't be forced to abandon a few weeks later.

-## Approach
+## Plan of Action
-Gradually increase coverage.
+Our solution was to gradually increase our test coverage, until we reached a point where we could safely refactor the old code.
+So we came up with some simple rules for the team:
-- New features must include tests (bonus points for using TDD)
+1. All new features must include tests (bonus points for using TDD).
-- Bug fixes must include a regression test.
+2. Bug fixes must include a corresponding regression test.
-- Identify main app features and start adding E2E tests for each one (one per week?).

-After a while, you'll have enough confidence on your test suite to start refactoring your code.

-## Tools Chosen
-Cucumber for E2E tests
-RSpec and Jasmine for unit tests
+3. One test must be added to the existing codebase every week.

+As we approach the end of this quarter, we're very close to achieving our goal, and very soon we'll be able to start refactoring our legacy code.
+It's been a slow process, but it's had minimal impact on our team's performance, which was really important for getting team buy in.

+On our next posts I'll go into more detail on which type of tests we wrote, and some tips on how to avoid writing tests from becoming a burden.